jing-xiang/tp/docs/UserGuide.md

 ### Enabling the user PIN: `pin enable`

-Enables the user to set a PIN for the application. (enabled by default)
+Enables user PIN authentication for the application. (disabled by default)

 Format: `pin enable`